simply-link/php-auth-sdk/docs/oAuth/access-token.md

-SimplyLink Auth Server
+Simplylink Auth Server
 ====================

 # Access Token:

-To integrate securely to SimplyLink resources, you will need to generate Access Tokens.
+To integrate securely to Simplylink resources, you will need to generate Access Tokens.
 Access Tokens are unique for a specific Owner (the entity that own the resource)  and to specific Scopes (resource data collections).
 Tokens are limited for a time frame and should not be generated a new tokens if another token is still useful.
-Please see the reference for saving tokens and reuse it with SimplyLink Auth SDK.
+Please see the reference for saving tokens and reuse it with Simplylink Auth SDK.

 ### Access Token Endpoint